"Our body temp is 98.6°F and good chocolate melts at 93°F. That means we were created to eat chocolate." Michael Canady, Canady Le Chocolatier

 Working with chocolate

 Which brand?
 For making chocolate truffles, I usually use Scharffen Berger or Ghirardelli Chocolate Chips, because they are readily available at my local grocer.
-My friend, Chef Tom Beckman, a baking instructor at Chicago's branch of Le Cordon Bleu recommends Callebaut or Valrhona.
+My friend, Chef Tom Beckman, a baking instructor at Chicago’s Le Cordon Bleu recommends Callebaut or Valrhona.
 Michael Canady of Canady Le Chocolatier in Chicago, one of my favorite chocolatiers, prefers Valhrona.

 You should store chocolate at room temp, not in the fridge.
 Ideal temp is 60 to 70°F, so if you have a wine cellar, put it there.